-The Bond Ordinance also contains covenants regarding operation and maintenance of the Water System, sale, transfer, or disposition of the Water System, no free service, liens upon the Water System, books and accounts, collection of delinquent accounts, maintenance of insurance and condemnation awards and insurance proceeds.
-See Appendix A-"SUMMARY OF THE BOND ORDINANCE-COVENANTS WITH BONDOWNERS."
+The Bond Ordinance also contains covenants regarding operation and maintenance of the Regional System, the Second Supply Project Agreement, sale, transfer or disposition of the Regional System, books and accounts, and maintenance of insurance.
+See Appendix A-"SUMMARY OF THE BOND ORDINANCE-Covenants with Bondowners."